Grebell/Collatz/README.md

     2. If the current number is odd, multiply it by 3 and add 1.
 The conjecture posits that, regardless of the initial positive integer chosen, this process will eventually reach 1 and continue in an endless loop of 4, 2, 1.

-How to display directions to use the program.

-Examples:

 ./project1 help

 ./project1 ?